MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 > [!IMPORTANT]
 > You need to be a Site Administrator of the site to generate reports and trim versions from document libraries in a site.

 This article describes how Site Administrators can trim existing version history on a Site or Document Library.
-In this tutorial we will cover:
+In this tutorial we'll cover:

 - Optimize Input File
 - Queue Trim Job